 - Magma Solidification Software: Using this software results in better pattern making and gating to reduce or eliminate porosity.

 - Coreless Induction Melting Furnace With a fast heat-up time, this combines high productivity with maximum alloy flexibility.

-- Channel Holding Furnace: The channel holding furnace combines high productivity with the economical operation and provides a continuous supply of ready-to-pour metal 24 hours a day.
+- Channel Holding Furnace: The channel holding furnace combines high productivity with the economical operation and provides a continuous supply of ready-to-pour molten metal 24 hours a day.

 - Automatic Sand Molding Machine: Made with mechanical automation and used for high volume casting, all molds have the same dimensions, tension, moisture content, and other properties.

 The Federal Group’s Sand Casting Capabilities

 Image above: A sand casted and machined product finished with a rust preventing paint.
 Manufactured by The Federal Group.

 Our foundry capabilities have a wide range from 1 lb to 30,000 lbs per piece.
 Different materials and methods can be used to achieve the ideal result for your casting products:

 Castings are made using sand molds formed containing water and organic bonding compounds (typically clay).

 Resin Sand Molding / Shell Molding